jbm3/portfolio-website/README.md

 ## Contributing

 Pull requests are welcome.
-For major changes, p issue first to discuss what you would like to c
+For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate
+Please make sure to update tests as appropriate.

 ## Acknowledgment

-"images/aleksandar-pasaric.webp", "images/chris
+"images/aleksandar-pasaric.webp", "images/christina-morillo.webp"
 Pexels

 The Creative React and Redux Course Dev Ed

-Responsive Grid CSS Website Layout Traversy Med
+Responsive Grid CSS Website Layout Traversy Media

 ## License